Liverpool–Manchester rivalry: Rivalry

 The rivalry is generally agreed to have ignited after the construction of the Manchester Ship Canal.
 Manchester merchants became disenchanted with the level of dues they had to pay to export and import their goods.
 The construction, funded by Manchester merchants, was opposed by Liverpool politicians and bred resentment between the two cities.
-The Ship Canal would become the largest in the world upon opening in January 1894 and highlighted the length the merchants were prepared to take to avoid paying dues.
+The Ship Canal would become the largest in the world upon opening in January 1894 and highlighted the lengths to which merchants were prepared to go to avoid paying dues.
 Today, the crests of both the city of Manchester and Manchester United include stylised ships representing the Manchester Ship Canal and Manchester's trade roots.
-The ship is also included on the crest of many other Mancunian institutions such as Manchester City Council and rivals Manchester City F.C.
+The ship is also included on the crest of many other Mancunian institutions such as Manchester City Council, Manchester United F.C. and rivals Manchester City F.C.

 Tensions between working-class Liverpool dockers and labourers in Manchester was heightened after its completion in 1894, just three months before the first meeting between Liverpool and Newton Heath (which would later become Manchester United) in a play-off match that would see Newton Heath relegated to the Second Division.

 In 2001, an agreement was signed between representatives of the two cities to not compete with each other for funding in which Manchester was referenced as the regional capital city.

 Rivalry in football

-A notable rivalry exists between the football clubs and supporters of Everton, Liverpool, Manchester City and Manchester United.
+Rivalries exist between the football clubs and supporters of Everton, Liverpool, Manchester City, and Manchester United.

 Liverpool vs Manchester United

-The rivalry between Liverpool and United supporters is fierce and considered the biggest regional football rivalry in England.
+The rivalry between Liverpool and United supporters is fierce.
 This is partly due to the fact that Manchester United and Liverpool have dominated the English game and are the country's two most successful clubs.

 Liverpool vs Manchester City

-Liverpool and Manchester City have a newer and growing rivalry that began in the Premier League in the early 2010s, with the rivalry intensifying as the decade progressed.
-The two clubs competed against each other in the top four in the 2016–17 season.
-They competed in the Quarter-final in UEFA Champions League in 2017–18, when Liverpool saw off Manchester City.
-They competed at the top two for the Premier League title for a few times, first in 2013–14 and more recently the historic 2018–19 season, in which both clubs finish with 97 and 98 points respectively (at least 25 above the other clubs), having attempted to one-up against each other throughout the mid-season until the final match of the season, when Manchester City ultimately won the title after defeating Brighton with a 4–1 scoreline.
-They competed at the top two again in 2019–20 season, with Liverpool finally winning this time.
+Aside from a head-to-head title race in the 1976–77 season, Liverpool and Manchester City have a newer and growing rivalry that began in the Premier League in the early 2010s, with the rivalry intensifying as the decade progressed.
+The two clubs competed against each other for the top four in the 2016–17 season.
+They also faced off in the UEFA Champions League quarter-finals in 2017–18, when Liverpool saw off Manchester City.
+They competed as the top two in the Premier League title for multiple seasons, first in 2013–14, and then in the historic 2018–19 season, in which the two clubs finished with 97 and 98 points, respectively (25 points above third place).
+Having attempted to one-up against each other throughout the mid-season until the final matchday, Manchester City ultimately won the title after defeating Brighton with a 4–1 scoreline.
+The sides both finished in the top two again in the 2019–20 season, with Liverpool finally winning on this occasion, as well as in the 2021–22 campaign, when Manchester City earned 93 points, one ahead of Liverpool's 92.